CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Communication/BB_Gateway_Mirroring.md

 ## Description
 <!-- General Description of the BB -->
+Assumption is that the "traffic shadowing/mirroring concept" from microservices defined with the Gateway being mirrored instead of specific services necessary for micro services testing.
+Define standard service for replay of messages and hiding of message and mirroring for test purposes

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Useful for simulation and testing.
+Data format maybe necessary to standardize

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+TDB

 ## Compose BB(s)
 <!-- Link to required BB(s)